-Related party relationship Type of transaction Notes Transactior 2017 HK\$'000 n amount 2016 HK\$'000 Directors Sales of groceries products (ii) 100 Close family members of a director Sales of groceries products (ii) 12 49 Companies controlled or Rental income from letting jointly controlled by office premises (ii) 36 36 the directors or their close family members office equipment (ii) 53 53 Subsidiaries of a substantial shareholder Sales of groceries products (ii) 23 104 Assignment of loan from the Group (iii) 6,795 - Assignment of loan to the Group (iv) - 9,861 Share of rental and mutual guarantee of contingent rental liabilities 31 1,950 1,611 Associate Sales of groceries products 1,923 2,118 Purchase of groceries products 175 343 Consultancy fee expense 868 Non-controlling interests Purchase of groceries products (v) - 935
+Related party Transaction n amount relationship Type of transaction Notes 2018 HK\$'000 2017 HK\$'000 Directors of the Company Sales of groceries products (ii) 11 100 Close family members of a director of the Company Sales of groceries products (ii) 37 12 Companies controlled or jointly controlled by the directors or their close family members Rental income from letting - office premises - office equipment (ii) (ii) 21 - 36 53 Sales of groceries products (ii) 97 23 Subsidiaries of a substantial shareholder Assignment of loan from the Group (iii) - 6,795 Share of rental and mutual guarantee of contingent rental liabilities 32 1,300 1,950 Associate Sales of groceries products 885 1,923 Purchase of groceries products 122 175 Consultancy fee expense - 868

 - (i) The directors of the Company are of the opinion that the above transactions were entered into at terms agreed by both parties and the terms of the transactions were determined by the directors with reference to the terms of similar transactions with unrelated third parties. - (ii) The related party transactions in respect of the sales and purchase of groceries products and frozen food products and rental income above constitute connected transactions or continuing connected transactions as defined in Chapter 20 of the GEM Listing Rules.
-However, those transactions are exempt from the disclosure requirements in Chapter 20 of the Listing Rules as they are below the de minimis threshold under Rule 20.74(1)(c) of the GEM listing Rules. - (iii) For the year ended 31st March, 2017, the related party transaction in respect of the loans with principal amount of approximately HK\$6,400,000 assigned to a subsidiary of a substantial shareholder at a consideration of approximately HK\$6,795,000 after taking into account the interest receivables accrued to the loans constitutes connected transactions as defined in Chapter 20 of the GEM Listing Rules.
-The disclosures required by Chapter 20 of the GEM Listing Rules are provided in the report of the directors. - (iv) For the year ended 31st March, 2016, the related party transaction in respect of the loans with principal amount of approximately HK\$9,770,000 assigned from a subsidiary of a substantial shareholder at a consideration of approximately HK\$9,861,000 after taking into account the interest receivables accrued to the loans constitutes connected transactions as defined in Chapter 20 of the GEM Listing Rules.
-The disclosures required by Chapter 20 of the GEM Listing Rules are provided in the directors' report. - (v) The related party transactions in respect of the sales and purchase of groceries products constitute continuing connected transactions as defined in Chapter 20 of the GEM Listing Rules as the non-controlling shareholder is a connected person at subsidiary level.
-The disclosures required by Chapter 20 of the Gem Listing Rules are provided in the directors' report. - (vi) Except as disclosed above and elsewhere in the consolidated financial statements, there were no other significant related party transactions with related parties during the year or significant balances with them at the end of the year.
+However, those transactions are exempt from the disclosure requirements in Chapter 20 of the Listing Rules as they are below the de minimis threshold under Rule 20.74(1)(c) of the GEM listing Rules. - (iii) For the year ended 31 March 2017, the related party transaction in respect of the loans with principal amount of approximately HK\$6,400,000 assigned to a subsidiary of a substantial shareholder at a consideration of approximately HK\$6,795,000 after taking into account the interest receivables accrued to the loans constitutes connected transactions as defined in Chapter 20 of the GEM Listing Rules.
+The disclosures required by Chapter 20 of the GEM Listing Rules are provided in the report of the directors. - (iv) The related party transactions in respect of the sales and purchase of groceries products constitute continuing connected transactions as defined in Chapter 20 of the GEM Listing Rules as the non-controlling shareholder is a connected person at subsidiary level.
+The disclosures required by Chapter 20 of the Gem Listing Rules are provided in the report of the directors. - (v) Except as disclosed above and elsewhere in the consolidated financial statements, there were no other significant related party transactions with related parties during the year or significant balances with them at the end of the year.

-30. Commitments
+32. Commitments